simplelogica/nice_logger/README.md

 ### Message tagging

 Nice Logger allows you to tag log messages.
-Tags can be specified using an array or space-separated in a string.
+Tags can be specified using an array or a string.
 The tags are written between brakets (such as Ruby on Rails `ActiveSupport::TaggedLogging`) and converted to uppercase to make them stand out in logs.

 For example, the following code